Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-dashboard.md

 | **User**   | Flagged and un-flagged data points per user |

 ::: tip Tip
-These panels can help you identifying issues with a user, device or with the approach in general in which measurements are taken.
+These panels can help you identifying issues with a user, Instrument or with the approach in general in which measurements are taken.
 :::